getnacelle/nacelle-js/examples/next-preview/README.md

 - To deactivate the preview navigate to: `/api/exit-preview`
 - To verify is the preview is active or not you can check whether or not you have an active preview cookie

+## Securing Preview Content with a Preview Mode Secret

+Unauthorized users should not have access to preview content.
+Please check out the [Next.js Preview Mode docs](https://nextjs.org/docs/advanced-features/preview-mode#securely-accessing-it-from-your-headless-cms) for information about implementing a Preview Mode Secret in `/pages/api/preview.js`.

 ## Project Directory

 ### `pages`